Cadelabs/ornabook/src/Dungeons.md

 # Dungeons :dungeon:
-## What are dungeons?
 Dungeons are an activity in which a player explores a monster filled dungeon.
 One needs to be Tier 3 in order to access them.
 Dungeons have a certain number of floors which depends on the Tier of the player opening it.
 Further floors may only be accessed once the previous floor has been completed.
-At the end of a dungeon, players obtain additional rewards such as materials or other items (oftentimes referred to as EoG/EoD rewards, for end-of-Gauntlet/Dungeon rewards).
+At the end of a dungeon, players obtain additional rewards such as materials or other items (oftentimes referred to as EoD/EoG rewards, for End-of-Dungeon/Gauntlet rewards).

 There exists 2 kinds of dungeons: Battle Dungeons and Exploration Dungeons.

 ### Battle Dungeons
 Battle Dungeons are the original dungeons that were introduced into the game.
 They feature a fight per floor, which the player must win in order to access the next one.
-Once the fight has ended, the next one can be immediately started, making Battle Dungeons an efficient way of fighting numeours enemies.
+Once the fight has ended, the next one can be immediately started, making Battle Dungeons an efficient way of fighting numerous enemies.

 Once the dungeon has started, players have no opportunity to rest.
 Dungeons can be fled from to change gear/class/pet and re-entered with a new loadout.
 In this case, Ward/HP/MP may be clamped if the _max_ Ward/HP/MP of the new loadout is lower than the _current_ Ward/HP/MP when the dungeon was last fled from.
 Also, the enemies on the floor that was currently being fought will be fully healed.

-Although one cannot heal between battles (only through healing spells and items if not in Hard mode), status effects do remain from one floor to the next one.
+Although one cannot heal between battles (only through healing spells and items if not in [Hard mode](#hard-option)), status effects do remain from one floor to the next one.
 There are some exceptions to that such as Doom, which will dissipate when completing a floor.
 A common strategy which makes heavy use of that is to use the first floor(s) to apply as many buffs as possible, which can be kept until the end of the dungeon, in order to one shot as many floors as possible.

+The Battle Dungeon ends when the player has successfully defeated all floors or when the player is defeated.
+If the player is defeated, no End-of-Dungeon rewards are awarded.

 Bosses defeated in a Battle Dungeon only reward 1/4 of their base Gold, Orn and Exp rewards.
 There is no known reduction for item drops.